ilyas0v/firebase-cloud-functions-typescript/README.md

 # Firebase Cloud Functions with Typescript
 Simple implementation of Firebase Cloud Functions with with Typescript.
 Coding API with Express framework and using Firestore Database to store data.
+You can check out the codes on `functions/src/index.ts` file.

 ## Clone the repo
 `git clone https://github.com/ilyas0v/firebase-cloud-functions-typescript.git && cd firebase-cloud-functions-typescript`